Workflows & Recipes

 This guide shows how to wire an AI-driven crypto trading bot to live market data, DEX liquidity, perpetual funding rates, and token-security signals through one MCP endpoint.
-You'll build a reusable pre-trade check function, run a worked example on a live pool, and ship a bot that makes grounded decisions instead of hallucinating from stale training data.
+You'll build a reusable pre-trade check function, run a worked example on a live pool, and produce an execution plan your own controlled trading system can review before placing orders.

 Why trading bots need more than a price feed

-A naive bot asks "what is the price?" and trades on it.
-A production bot answers four questions before every position:
+A naive bot asks "what is the price?" and acts on it.
+A production trading workflow answers four questions before any order is considered:

 1. Is the market priced correctly?
 Spot price and short-term OHLC from CoinGecko or a DEX aggregator.